jessicawyc/securityhub-siem-insight/README.md

 #### S3:Public access & Sensitive data
 For this user case, we  will use aws managed insights:

-  2. S3 buckets with public write or read permissions
+  "2.
+S3 buckets with public write or read permissions"

-  10. S3 buckets with sensitive data
+  "10.
+S3 buckets with sensitive data"

 You may find the arn in the offical document and give the arn to parameter in step 2 https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-managed-insights.html